 For some dishes you can turn off your oven a few minutes early.
 Your oven will retain the same heat and the food will continue to cook.
 We only recommend this step with desserts, veggies or starches, not with meat.
 Please play it safe and make sure your turkey and ham cook for the proper amount of time.

 Oklahoma weather is pretty much impossible to predict, but what’s better than cooking outside on a cool, crisp fall day?
 While cooking your average turkey in the oven uses about eight kilowatts of energy, smoking one outside in a wood-burning or charcoal smoker uses none.
 Plus, you’ll get to enjoy the great outdoors instead of being in a hot kitchen all day.

 Save room for leftovers.

 One of the best parts about Thanksgiving are the meals after, so don’t be afraid to cook just a little bit extra.
-It uses less energy to reheat leftovers than it does to cook an entire meal.
+You’ll use less energy reheating leftovers than it cooking an entire new meal.
 Plus, you’ll be able to relax that weekend without having to worry about making meals, which you’ve totally earned.

 Since it’s Thanksgiving season, we also wanted to say “thank you.”
 Helping our customers save energy is what we do, and we truly appreciate you doing your part to power our shared energy future.